lucaspnm/ECE_562_my_accel/README.md

 To run this code in a docker container follow these steps:

-1. Set-up your env with the following command:
+1. Set up your env with the following commands:
 $ cd /workspace/chipyard
 $ source env.sh

 2. Transfer schroeder_test.c to /workspace/chipyard/tests
-FIXME: add target/dump file to CMakeLists.txt
+3. Update CMakelists.txt in the tests/ folder to add executables and dump files: add_executable(schroeder_test schroeder_test.c) # Insert this command to line 90 add_dump_target(schroeder_test) # Insert this command to line 129

 3. Execute the following commands:
 $ cd /workspace/chipyard/tests
 $ mkdir build && cd build